mcidasv/mcidasv/release/readme.txt

-McIDAS Software Acquisition and Distribution Policies 28 February 2006
+McIDAS Software Acquisition and Distribution Policies 10 August 2007

 This document summarizes the policies (rights and responsibilities) regarding the use and distribution of McIDAS software.
-McIDAS software consists of the computer code contained in all versions of the McIDAS-X software package.
+McIDAS software consists of the computer code contained in all versions of the McIDAS-X, McIDAS-XCD, McIDAS-XRD and SDI software packages.

 I. User Categories

 The set of policies that apply to each user is determined by their user category.
 The four user categories are defined below.